mollzilla/image_search_post_send/README.md

 Applied NSFW filter to prevent random words from returning unexpectedly explicit results.
 Might consider applying an optional filter ahead.

-Time to attempt unit test
+Time to attempt unit test.

+Test seems to not like the gatsby aliases.
+For the purpose of delivering an MVP this issue will not be addressed as of now.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._